mansueli/MailTester/ReadMe.md

 ### MSG2EML
  Select an MSG file, select the output folder and convert.  *Yes, that simple!*

+### Logs
-### Logs, the app collect logs from other tests and tasks and will show them to you here.
+The app collect logs from other tests and tasks and will show them to you here.

-##Bug
+## Bug
-*Found a bug, has a suggestion?*
+*Found a bug, do you have a suggestion?*
 Please report it [here](https://github.com/mansueli/MailTester/issues)

 ## License